Planer (metalworking)

 A planer is a type of metalworking machine tool that uses linear relative motion between the workpiece and a single-point cutting tool to cut the work piece.
-A planer is similar to a shaper, but larger, and with workpiece moving, whereas in a shaper the cutting tool moves.
+A planer is similar to a shaper, save for its larger size and stationary cutting tool.

 Applications

 Linear planing

 The most common applications of planers and shapers are linear-toolpath ones, such as: